 Mounting Bracket Adjustments

 Since the object's position is dependent on good distance and angle measurements, it is important to adjust and calibrate your Ping))) mounting bracket system mechanically, so that the program's servo set angle block can sweep it from 0° (to the right) to 180° (to the left).
 The first adjustment step toward good Ping))) mounting bracket servo angular control is making sure that the Ping))) sensor is mounted so that the servo points it straight ahead when the servo set angle sends 90°.
+Note: We add 12° to the angle to point the servo at 90° with respect to the center of its range of motion.
+Otherwise, it's with respect to the clockwise limit of its range of motion.

 - Create a new BlocklyProp project with the ActivityBoard as the board type.